timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-27
+# Today is 2019-06-28

 ## Objectives for the day:

-- Testing the flipped corner code with a non-90 degree corner.
-- Visualization of the next segment to be placed.
-- Allow deleting of a segment with backspace/delete.
-- Make ImGui window to select a segment.
+- Art research: How to make BOOM
+- Art practice: Attempt to make BOOM

 # Purpose

-- Test out work flow and see if building a track editing tool will be worth it.
+- Start working on awesome BOOM effect.